Never Miss a Beat - Get Updates Direct to Your Inbox

 There are several reasons why this approach is better:

 - Year-over-year trends neutralize seasonality.
 This is one of the great advantages of this approach: some months naturally have more potential to perform well than others.
 Rather than compare two months whose potential is different, year-over-year trends look at months with similar potential.
+In a monthly analysis, you may think that February underperformed relative to January, but its possible that February lived up to its potential while January fell short of its total potential.
+Year over year analysis helps uncover the real potential of a month.

 - Year-over-year trends are better predictors of the future.
 Because different months may have more potential to perform well than others, a year over year trend provides a better assumption to make future predictions.
 So instead of saying that the business grew 20% over the previous month (which could be a result of seasonality), you may see that the business grew on average by 20% over the last year.